csgis/js-di/README.md

 [![Build Status](https://travis-ci.org/csgis/js-di.svg?branch=master)](https://travis-ci.org/csgis/js-di)
 [![codecov](https://codecov.io/gh/csgis/js-di/branch/master/graph/badge.svg)](https://codecov.io/gh/csgis/js-di)

-A simple and lightweight JavaScript library for Dependency Injection/Inversion of Control (DI/IoC).
+A simple and lightweight JavaScript library for Dependency Injection/Inversion of Control (DI/IoC) with no dependencies.

+Suitable for Node and browsers.

+Written strictly in ES2015; Webpack/Babel/... should be managed by consumers.

 There are other libraries that are more powerful but also are more complex and with bigger goals (such as [InversifyJS](http://inversify.io/)).
 We focus on simplicity and cleanest API possible.

 ## Getting started